Tariffs, migration and cartels will top Rubio's talks in Mexico and Ecuador this week

 Sheinbaum lowered her expectations Tuesday, saying it would not be a formal agreement but rather a kind of memorandum of understanding to share information and intelligence on drug trafficking or money laundering obtained “by them in their territory, by us in our territory unless commonly agreed upon.”

-“There will be moments of greater tension, of less tension, of issues that we do not agree on, but we have to try to have a good relationship, and I believe tomorrow’s meeting will show that," Sheinbaum said of her meeting with Rubio on Wednesday.
+“There will be moments of greater tension, of less tension, of issues that we do not agree on, but we have to try to have a good relationship, and I believe tomorrow’s meeting will show that," Sheinbaum said of her meeting Wednesday with Rubio.
 "It is a relationship of respect and at the same time collaboration.”

 To appease Trump, Sheinbaum has gone after Mexican cartels and their fentanyl production more aggressively than her predecessor.
 The government has sent the National Guard to the northern border and delivered 55 cartel figures long wanted by U.S. authorities to the Trump administration.